kragol/bomi/README.md

 If you have any problem when building, please check Troubleshooting section.
 It may be helpful to check what you can configure using next command:
 ```
+EDIT: The file /usr/include/unistd.h needs to have the pause definition commented out
+just for the build, so change
+extern int pause (void);
+to;
+//extern int pause (void);
+Then change back after compile.

 $ ./configure --help
+$ make
 ```

 #### Test purpose